gludington/conditional-visibility/README.md

 [![Watch the video](https://img.youtube.com/vi/IlgjHmSAsww/hqdefault.jpg)](https://youtu.be/IlgjHmSAsww)

-### Hidden
+### Hidden (currently 5e only)
-When hidden is selected, a stealth roll is automatically made, which can be customized.
+When the hidden condition is selected, a stealth roll is automatically made, which can be customized before closing.
 The token will only be seen by a token whose passive perception exceeds that stealth roll. (click to play on YouTube):

 [![Watch the video](https://img.youtube.com/vi/pYay4fRlnu4/hqdefault.jpg)](https://youtu.be/pYay4fRlnu4)

-And communicates to player screens (click to play on YouTube):
+Condition and capability updates are communicatedto player screens (click to play on YouTube):

 [![Watch the video](https://img.youtube.com/vi/U308ksxblZU/hqdefault.jpg)](https://youtu.be/U308ksxblZU)

 ## Installation

 1. Navigate to the Foundry Setup screen and click on the Modules tab
-2. Click Install Module and paste the module.json link into the box in the following link: https://raw.githubusercontent.com/gludington/conditional-visibility/master/src/module.json
+2. Click Install Module and paste the module.json link from the latest release into the box.
+(Currently, https://github.com/gludington/conditional-visibility/releases/download/v0.0.6/module.json )
 3. Once the **conditional-visibility** module is installed, open your desired world and navigate to the `Game Settings` > `Configure Settings` > `Module Settings` and enable the module

 ## Issues/Feedback